DCAN-Labs/hbcd-docs/docs/changelog/knownissues.md

 # Known Issues
-The following issues have been identified in the current HBCD data release.
-We are actively working to address them and will include fixes in future releases.
+The following issues have been identified in the current HBCD data release. **We are actively working to address them and will include fixes in the next release unless stated otherwise**.
 This page will be updated as new issues are discovered.

 If you have questions or would like to report an issue, please submit a ticket through the Lasso Help Center by following the steps described in the [Report Issues](../reportissue.md) section.